powerhousepro69/videoinfox/readme.md

         The above 4 options all hide Videoinfox's display to gain more screen space for listings.

         Change: -Mpv Playlist info added.
-A message dispays everytime this option is run.
+A message displays every time this option is run.

         Change: View Playlist >>> Change and Queue -Queue List options condensed to one line.